Terradue/eowb-cckp/README.md

 ReoWBcckp is an R package to:

-* Ease the access to OGS Web Coverage Service data
+* Ease the access to OGC Web Coverage Service data
 * Access a country Exclusive Economic Zone (EEZ) spatial envelope
 * Access Exclusive Economic Zone (EEZ) spatial data using the country ISO code